-“Contract”: The Terms and the Proposal.
+“Contract”: These Terms and the Proposal.

 “Fee”: The fee for the provision of the Services on any Project as set out in the Proposal, and which may include additional costs not set out in the Proposal which arise because of changes to the Services that are requested by you.

 “Intellectual Property Rights”: All copyright, design rights, registered designs, trademarks, patents, confidential information, ideas, moral rights and all other rights whatsoever whether those rights are registered or not arising from the provision of the Services under the Contract.

-“Services”: The services to be performed by us for you as set out in the Proposal, and where applicable includes additional agreed Services.
+“Services”: The specified services to be performed by us for you as set out in the Proposal, and where applicable includes additional agreed Services.

-“Territory”: The country/countries as set out in each relevant Proposal.
+“Territory”: The country/countries as set out in the Proposal.

 2.1 The Fees payable for the Services will be set out in the Proposal.

-2.3 Unless we have agreed something different with you, all Fees are payable within thirty (30) days from the date of our invoice.
-VAT will be due on the Fees at the rate in place on the date of our invoice
+2.3.2 All Fees are payable within thirty (30) days from the date of our invoice.
+VAT will be due on the Fees at the rate in place on the date of our invoice.

 2.5 No deduction or set-off or withholding payment in relation to Fees owed is permitted.

 3.1 Additional services or changes to agreed services may result in additional costs.